-Mobile payments, though in their infancy, have made significant impact in several countries including Philippines, Kenya, Japan and South Africa.
-The technology is quickly maturing and has great potential to substitute cash as well as help reach unbanked population..
+Mobile payments, though in their infancy, have made significant impact in several countries including the Philippines, Kenya, Japan and South Africa.
+The technology is quickly maturing and has great potential to substitute cash as well as help reach unbanked population.
 While today the authentication would be done by the possession of phones and a PIN (just like a card and a PIN for ATM machine), bio-authentication like fingerprint would be available in the next few years.

 The question therefore is what is the best way for India to adopt this technology in its drive for financial inclusion?
-Many initiatives are underway as players - banks, telecom companies, other financial players - search for a viable M-banking model for Indian markets.
-Sensibly, the banking industry, telecom operators and technology providers have got together with academia and banking regulators to form Mobile Payment Forum of India (MPFI); It is examining the technology, business and regulatory issues to enable this service in India at the earliest, with proper standards to be formulated, keeping risk considerations in mind.
-The early focus is on transactions from one bank account to another (as also from one card account to another) through mobile phones, given the need to ensure compliance with KYC and anti money laundering guidelines, among other prudential requirements.
+Many initiatives are underway as players-banks, telecom companies, other financial players-search for a viable M-banking model for Indian markets.
+Sensibly, the banking industry, telecom operators and technology providers have got together with academia and banking regulators to form the Mobile Payment Forum of India (MPFI).
+The Forum examined the technology, business and regulatory issues to enable this service in India and its draft report has been released by the RBI for public comments.
+The early focus is on transactions from one bank account to another (as also from one card account to another) through mobile phones, given the need to ensure compliance with KYC and anti-money laundering guidelines, among other prudential requirements.
 Other modes of transfer will be explored in due course once experience is gained with the initial model.
 Right from the beginning, it is envisaged that the service would work in multi-operator (telecom) and multi-banking scenario.